sudheerj/javascript-interview-questions/README.md

      **Output:**

      The output is 40 and NaN.
 Remember that diameter is a regular function, whereas the value of perimeter is an arrow function.
-The this keyword of a regular function(i.e, diameter) refers to surrounding scope which is a class(i.e, Shape object).
-Whereas this keyword of perimeter function refers the surrounding scope which is window object.
-Since there is no radius property on window object it returns an undefined value and the multiple of number value returns NaN value.
+The `this` keyword of a regular function(i.e, diameter) refers to the surrounding scope which is a class(i.e, Shape object).
+Whereas this keyword of perimeter function refers to the surrounding scope which is a window object.
+Since there is no radius property on window objects it returns an undefined value and the multiple of number value returns NaN value.

      **[⬆ Back to Top](#table-of-contents)**